-- Meaning and nature of appraisal. - Need for appraisal in guidance and counselling. - Place of appraisal in guidance and counselling. - Techniques of diagnosis: (standardized and non-standardized) - Set-ups for counselling
+- Meaning and nature of appraisal. - Need for appraisal in guidance and counselling counseling. - Place of appraisal in guidance and counselling counseling. - Techniques of diagnosis: (standardized and non-standardized) - Set-ups for counseling counseling

 UNIT - II: APPROACHES AND MODELS OF COUNSELLING: